OptimalBits/ground/Readme.md

 Collections *retains* all the items that are part of it.
 So if we for example add a item to a collection, we can safely (and often we must to avoid leaks) release it.
-The collection will release the object automatically if that item is removed from it.
+The collection will release the object automatically if that item is removed from it later or if the collection is destroyed.

 Oftem times a collection is a *subcollection*, i.e., it is a collection part of some other model.
 For example: